Integrative Counselling and Supervision, and Marriage, Couples, and Relationship Counselling.

 Care, Respect, Trust, Aspire

-alcohol and other addictions,
+alcohol, drugs, and other addictions,

-couple, marriage, and other relationships,
+couple, marriage, and other relationship issues,,

 terminal illness and bereavement,

-depression, loneliness, and confidence,
+depression, loneliness, post-natal depression, loss of confidence,

 So what happens in counselling?

-As an integrative counsellor and use different models of counselling in our work.
-Our sessions would include aspects of psychodynamic, cognitive, experiential, humanistic and cbt models of therapy to explore how the past affects the present, and aspects of cbt to look at how you see things and interpret them.
-Some clients bring their dreams or nightmares, while couples explore the niggles that escalate and devastate their relationships.
+As an integrative counsellor I use different models of counselling in our work.
+Our sessions would include aspects of psychodynamic, cognitive, experiential, humanistic and cbt models of therapy to explore how the past affects the present, relationships, our thought processes, and how we see things and interpret them.
+Some clients explore dreams or nightmares, while couples explore the niggles that escalate and devastate their relationships.
 I work with your words, the tones in your voice, the pictures your words paint for me, and the times you are hard on yourself.

 Working with bereavement and other loss, we explore the feelings, difficulties and other things we did not expect to feel.
 The importance of a loved one, or a career we were proud of.
 Of something we had that's no longer there.